Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 There’s uncertainty in the startup world.
 When a company is new, there are a lot of unknowns, from the actual product roadmap itself, to the most effective marketing strategies, or the success of expanding to new geographic regions.

-The more accurate these financial projections are, the more useful they can be in driving growth of the company.
+The more accurate these financial projections are, the more useful they can be in driving growth of the company (see our guide on planning vs forecasting for more insight on how to accomplish this).
 These financial projections provide much needed context for decision makers when setting corporate objectives and budgets, as well as expectations for investors, lenders, and other stakeholders.

 Additionally, scenario planning, or creating multiple projections with different assumptions, can be hugely beneficial in this planning process.
 Scenario planning allows you to see various potential outcomes, giving you an expected range of results or an idea of how different strategies might impact the business.
 The more of these scenarios you model, the better your understanding will be of the best case and worst case scenarios for the company.